AndrewKelton/md5Website/README.md

   4. Navigate to folder
   5. In terminal run:

-      export GO111MODULE=on
+     chmod +x run.sh

-      go get github.com/mattn/go-sqlite3
+     ./run.sh

-      go run main.go functions.go
+  5. Type 'http://127.0.0.1:40' into web browser (or whatever port you are using)

-  6. Type 'http://127.0.0.1:40' into web browser (or whatever port you are using)
+  6. Input data in forms in web app and view SQL database changing
-  7. Input data in forms in web app and view SQL database changing
+  7. Navigate website

 ERRORS
 -